bqh5026/recipes-database/README.md

 # Recipes Database Proposal

-User can search for recipes by cuisine type, meal type, and dish type.
-User can further customize by maximum number of ingredients, calories, and preparation time.
-In addition, one can exclude certain ingredient(s) and/or focus on a particular diet.
+User can search for recipes by keyword in the categories of meals, desserts, or drinks.

 ## Functionality & MVP